Posts Tagged ‘Actor’

 Try this:

-Think back to your childhood.
-Remember the neighborhood where you grew up?
 Close your eyes, take a deep breath, and inhale the smell of that long ago place.
-If the neighborhood isn’t quite clear for some reason, or if you moved around a lot, breathe in a moment or two when you shared secrets with your closest friend…
+If the neighborhood isn’t quite clear for some reason, or if you moved around a lot, breathe in a moment or two of shared secrets with your closest friend…

 As you’re breathing, ask yourself: Was there a time when you and your friends decided to put together an event of some kind?
 A gymnastics demonstration?
 A neighborhood circus with performances by your pets?
 Maybe a swimming show with a lemonade stand?
-Whatever it was, YOUR part in this event made you really proud.
+Whatever it was, your part in this event made you really proud.

 1. The WRITER: You had an idea and wrote it down.
 You understood the concept: tell the audience, tell them again, and tell them that you told them; with humor, drama and clarity.